vibbits/material-liascript/slides-docker-introduction.md

 Docker images are read-only templates, archive containing all the “data” needed to run the application.
 Containers are run from them, so they can be started and stopped and deleted without affecting the image.
 You can have many containers running the same image.

+- containers gives you instant application portability and easy to deploy in a cloud
+- make applications and workloads more portable in an effective, standardized, and repeatable way

 ## Image and Container: two important concepts

 | Image      | Container  |